 *** You are not allowed into salt farming (salt pans) however with permission you may be allowed into salt mining which is more capital cost intensive.

 The laws in Thailand do change however as shown above certain professions and businesses are prohibited in Thailand.
 Note that you can’t be a barman in Thailand even though if it is done to promote tourism, you are however allowed to own the business.
 You can be the manager of such a business but not a worker per se.
 So now you know what it needed when working as a foreigner in Thailand.
 See also the implications when it comes to tax for foreigners in Thailand.

-The information contained in our website is for general information purposes only and does not constitute legal advices.
-For further information, please contact us.
+The information contained in our website is for general information purposes only and does not constitute legal advice.